gmcd958/webapp/README.md

 Alternatively, from a terminal in the root folder of the project, you can also call 'python -m pytest tests' to run all the tests.
 PyCharm also provides a built-in terminal, which uses the configured virtual environment.

+To run the tests for the database components, these are in the folder 'tests_db', so you can call 'python -m pytest tests_db' to run them from the command line.